-SEO (Sponsors for Educational Opportunity) was founded by investment banking consultant Michael Osheowitz as a mentoring program to help underserved students gain admission to competitive colleges and universities.
-He recruited executives at top firms in law, finance, advertising, and industry to work one-on-one with Scholars to help get them into colleges such as Harvard, Dartmouth, Williams, Smith, Mt.
-Holyoke, Columbia and Brown as well as SUNY and CUNY schools.
+SEO (Sponsors for Educational Opportunity) was founded by investment banking consultant, Michael Osheowitz, as a mentoring program to help underserved students gain admission to competitive colleges and universities.
+He recruited executives at top firms in law, finance, and advertising to work one-on-one with his “Scholars” to help get them into colleges such as Harvard, Dartmouth, Williams, Smith, Mt.
+Holyoke, Columbia, and Brown as well as SUNY and CUNY schools.

-SEO Career launches as a summer internship program for underrepresented college students.
-11 summer interns are placed at four investment banks.
+SEO Career launches as a summer internship program for underserved college students.
+In the first summer, 11 SEO Career interns were placed at four investment banks.

 SEO London launches.

-U.S. Department of Education research shows that “A” work in low-income schools equals “C” work in affluent schools.
-SEO’s founding program is transformed from a mentor-centered experience to a rigorous out-of-school academic program—SEO Scholars—that begins in the 9th grade and continues through college graduation.
+U.S. Department of Education research shows that “A” grades in low-income schools equal “C” grades in affluent schools.
+SEO’s founding program is transformed from a mentor-focused experience to a rigorous, out-of-school academic program — SEO Scholars — that begins in the ninth grade and continues through college graduation.

-Grand opening of SEO headquarters in the heart of the financial district in New York City.
+SEO moves its headquarters to the heart of the Financial District in New York City.

 SEO Career launches in China.

-SEO Alternative Investments launches to provide education, exposure, training and mentoring opportunities to talented professionals traditionally underrepresented in the alternative investments sector.
+SEO Alternative Investments launches to provide education, exposure, training, and mentoring opportunities to talented professionals traditionally underserved in the alternative investments sector.